uplink-systems/Terraform-Modules/modules/azuread/group/README.md

 This module is intended to create groups in Azure AD.
 The module scopes all types/combination of groups (Security/Unified, Assigned/Dynamic) in one resource depending on the variable values provided.

+### Example

+For an example how to use this module please navigate to: https://github.com/uplink-systems/Terraform-Modules/tree/main/examples/azuread/group

 ### Versions

 This module was tested with the following Terraform and provider versions before release: